 The lanyard craft we loved as kids will keep older kids busy at your Chanukah party

-I remember the camp days when we’d receive our lanyard strings…I always anticipated choosing the colors, and then choosing which stitch I was going to create.
-Which is why, a couple years ago, when I was perusing the aisles at Michael’s, trying to brainstorm a kids’ activity for my Chanukah party…my eyes lit up when they landed on the: lanyard.
+I remember the camp days when we’d receive our lanyard strings…I always anticipated choosing the colors and then choosing which stitch I was going to create.
+This is why, a couple of years ago, when I was perusing the aisles at Michael’s, trying to brainstorm a kids’ activity for my Chanukah party…my eyes lit up when they landed on the lanyard.

-For those who don’t have such memories, lanyard is simply plastic strings which we’d use to stitch bracelets or keychains.
-They’re waterproof, durable, and there’s lots of different stitches and designs you can create.
+For those who don’t have such memories, lanyard is simply plastic strings that we’d use to stitch bracelets or keychains.
+They’re waterproof, durable, and there are lots of different stitches and designs you can create.
 I recommend this activity for kids at least 9 or 10 and up (pre-teens especially).
 Plan a different activity for the younger kids so adults don’t need to be busy stitching for the little ones who need help.

 Here’s how I set up my party lanyard station.

 Buy lots and lots of colors of lanyard.
-There’s lots available at craft stores such as Michaels, or you can get a 10-pack of spools such as this one.
+There are lots available at craft stores such as Michaels, or you can get a 10-pack of spools such as this one.

 The Box Stitch

 You’ll start with 2 long strings of lanyard (2 different colors).
 Place them perpendicular to each other, then loop one of the colors over the center in opposite directions.